• Skip to primary navigation

 I also would like to offer the argument that since this is a dessert made for two, the fact that there are no leftovers likely to tempt anyone into overindulging also contributes to the overall "healthiness" of the recipe.

-rolled oats, toasted wheat germ, butter, minced pecans and brown sugar as mis en place for crisp topping
+rolled oats, toasted wheat germ, butter, minced pecans and brown sugar as mis en place for apple crisp topping.

 How to make this healthy apple crisp